JakeSteam/blog-history/_posts/2023-01-11-million-dollar-homepage.md

     - Advertising
 ---

 When I was at school in the early 2000s, the internet was a very different place.
 Websites could be built in a couple of days, and if they had a good idea end up making $1m like [Alex Tew](https://twitter.com/tewy)'s Million Dollar Homepage.
-Read on for a link analysis, colour analysis, and a bit of history!
+Read on for an analysis of the links, popularity, colours used, and a bit of history!

 ## What was the Million Dollar Homepage?

-Tew's concept was simple: A page with 1,000,000 pixels, $1 each, anyone can purchase blocks of them for advertising, and once they're gone they're gone.
+Tew's concept was simple: A page with 1,000,000 pixels for $1 each, anyone can purchase blocks of them for advertising, and once they're gone they're gone.

 This basic idea, simple execution, and astonishing success truly embodied the "novel idea makes thousands overnight" vibe a lot of the early internet had.
 There was no reason for the website to be of any value to advertisers besides the fact... it was there.
 There was no product, no investors, no corporate backing, just 1,000,000 pixels of unused advertising space.

 Of course, this was back when online adverts were a beautiful wild west, where gambling, dating, free software (or malware) and illegal video downloads were all fair game.
-The end result is a beautiful montage of mid-2000s internet, preserved in a 1000 x 1000 pixel bubble.
+The end result is a stunning montage of mid-2000s internet, preserved in a 1000 x 1000 pixel bubble.
 Whilst I'd recommend visiting [the eye burning original](http://www.milliondollarhomepage.com/) for a pixel-perfect version, here's a smaller version (click to view full size):

 [![million dollar homepage](/assets/images/2022/milliondollarhomepage.png)](/assets/images/2022/milliondollarhomepage.png)